MicrosoftLearning/Configure-secure-access-to-workloads-with-Azure-virtual-networking-services/Instructions/Demos/DEMO_04_route.md

 >**Note**: You can only associate a route table to subnets in virtual networks that exist in the same Azure location and subscription as the route table.

+### Test the firewall
+Now, test the firewall to confirm that routing and firewall policies are working as expected.

+1. Connect a remote desktop to firewall public IP address and sign in to the Srv-Work virtual machine.
+2. Open Internet Explorer and browse to https://www.google.com.
+3. Select OK > Close on the Internet Explorer security alerts.
+You should see the Google home page.
+4. Browse to https://www.microsoft.com.
+You should be blocked by the firewall.

+So now you've verified that the firewall rules are working:
+- You can browse to the one allowed FQDN, but not to any others.
+- You can resolve DNS names using the configured external DNS server.

+>**Note**: Students should now be able to complete LAB_03

 >**Note**: Students should now be able to complete LAB_04